11 Tips for Raising Readers

 A love of reading can be built through a habit of reading.
 Every day should include reading – whether you read aloud or your children read independently or both!

-3. Read from great books.
+3. Read great books.

 In a Charlotte Mason homeschool, really good books are called living literature.
-These are books which draw children in and hold them tight.
+These are books that draw children in and hold them tight.
 Sticking with living literature – whether fiction or non-fiction – develops a love for rich, deep, meaningful reading (that transfers into rich writing in the later years.
 Bonus!)

 This post contains affiliate links.